Automated Museum Marketing Emails

 Your online ticketing platform gathers email addresses at checkout.

 Using built-in features or an integration with your email automation software, send automated emails 4-6 months after a guest’s visit.
-This email should highlight what’s new this season, and should link to upcoming events.
+This email should highlight what’s new this season, and should link to upcoming events or new exhibits highlighted on your website.
 Consider a bounce back offer with a special on admission, discounted food, or a gift shop deal.

 Don’t write a dissertation.
 Emphasize what the guest came for in the first place — your premiere features and exhibits.
 Keep the copy light and to the point, and make it easy to see where to book the next visit.